Heather Hancock: Food Standards Agency

-In April 2016, Hancock was appointed Chair of the Food Standards Agency (FSA), having been appointed Deputy Chair in September 2015 whilst awaiting a Parliamentary Select Committee pre-appointment hearing before the appointment as Chair was confirmed.
+In April 2016, Hancock was appointed Chair of the Food Standards Agency (FSA), having been appointed deputy chair in September 2015 while awaiting a Parliamentary Select Committee pre-appointment hearing before the appointment as chair was confirmed.
 In February 2019, she was reappointed for an additional three-year term.
 In May 2019, Hancock testified before the Environment, Food and Rural Affairs Select Committee about the FSA's preparations for Brexit.
 She gave evidence on food safety after Brexit to the House of Lords EU Energy and Environment Sub-Committee in March 2019 and in July 2018.
 Hancock's term at the FSA ended on 31 January 2021.

 Master of St John's College, Cambridge

 In November 2019, it was announced that Hancock had been elected the 45th Master of St John's College, Cambridge, the first woman to be elected to the role.
 It was announced that Hancock would leave her post at the Food Standards Agency after taking office as Master.
 She took up her appointment as Master of St John's College on 1 October 2020.

 On her appointment as Master of St John's College, Hancock spoke of her wish to continue "championing [St John's College's] pioneering work on access – such as the St John's Studentships offered to students from lower- and middle-income households".
 Shortly prior to taking up the role of Master of St John's College, Hancock resigned her role as Chair of the Governing Body of the independent Giggleswick School which her children had attended.